Does My Child Have Anxiety Quiz

 B. They seem to eat a bit more or less than usual or sometimes have difficulty falling or staying asleep.

-C. They eat very much or very little, or have nightmares, wake up often, or can’t fall asleep at night.
+C. They eat very much or very little or have nightmares, wake up often, or can't fall asleep at night.

 C. They are normally calm and have enough energy throughout the day.

-4. Does your child have any of the following – muscle tension, headaches, stomachaches, nausea, shaking, and sweating?
+4. Does your child experience any of the following � muscle tension, headaches, stomachaches, nausea, shaking, and sweating?

 A. It happens rarely, and these conditions disappear with the prescribed medication.